ncl-iot-team/CSC8112/README.md

 ## Provided software

 > [!TIP]
-> You have Administrator privleges in the Azure lab.
+> You have Administrator privileges in the Azure lab.
 If there's any additional software you need, you can install it here

 You have the following software out of the box: